 Obviously, reality kicks in pretty quick and with any holiday you soon realise the importance of prioritising and visiting a place twice.

 Now, whether it’s your first, second or ninetieth trip to Iceland, I’m almost sure you won’t have seen everything on this pretty vast island.
 It’s an island of huge mountains, volcanic landscapes, geothermal activity, stunning sites and the most friendly locals.

 Anyway, before I ramble on, take a look at some of the best places to see, eat and things to see when you’re visiting Iceland on our map and guide below (make sure to toggle the slider over the map to reveal the place names).

 When to visit Iceland?

 In the summer months, Iceland benefits from very long days and not too much night.
-This is epic if you want to make the most of seeing the incredible natural sites that are scattered across the island.
+This is epic if you want to make the most of your time to see all the epic and best things to do in Iceland.

 This is great if you’re a keen stargazer or want to see the Northern Lights but it might put a bit more strain on the few daylight hours you have for things to do in Iceland.